akitorahayashi/async-sdd-slashes/sdd-3-tk.md

 - Review the relevant sections in `.tmp/design.md` for implementation details and file paths.
 - Study this file (`.tmp/tasks.md`) to understand sequencing and ownership.
 - Work in parallel with other agents - the orchestrator will handle any conflicts that arise.
-- Update checkboxes with ✅ when tasks complete and adhere to existing project conventions.
+- Adhere to existing project conventions.

+**Note**: Agents do NOT update checkboxes.
+The orchestrator monitors agent completion via `jj op log` and updates checkboxes after verifying each phase's integration.

 ### Phase 1: Foundation
 **Goal**: [Core implementation without dependencies]